mhannum72/mylunch/README.md

 todo
 ====

+* The number of pictures is not being updated!
+This is a BUG BUG BUG!

+* Make the arrow-keys push the grid-nav buttons..

 * Next/Prev icons at the bottom are dumb - move these to the grid page itself, and use the same shape that I used for the carousel.
 Make sure to keep it abstract to keep things interesting.